Xing0328/UC-Davis-Algorithms/greedy_lecture.md

 A Classroom can accomodate 1 class at a time.

-Problem: Maximize the time used such that no two classes overlap.
+Problem: Maximize the time used such that we find the largest subset without conflicts

 definition of conflict:
 --